 How to eat pumpkin seeds in a healthy manner?

 Around regions of Mexico and in several European countries, pumpkin seeds are a favorite snack food.
 The most common way of eating these seeds is by roasting them.

 A healthier recipe would be to bake these seeds at a low temperature to retain most of its oils.
 Heating at high temperatures can easily derange the proteins and fats present in these seeds.

-Once you have removed the seeds from the pumpkin, wash it well with water to remove the pulp.
+Once you have removed the seeds from the pumpkin, wash them well with water to remove the pulp around them.
 Soak the seeds in salt water overnight and dry them using a paper towel.
 Spread them on a cookie sheet and bake them in oven at a low temperature till the skin becomes light brown in color.

 You can eat these seeds with the shells on or you can remove the shell by biting on them.
 These seeds can be eaten alone or can be sprinkled on a vegetable salad to add an element of crunchiness.
 You can also mix pumpkin seeds into a cookie batter or have it with your cereals.

-Pumpkin seeds are not fattening and they fight cholesterol!
+Pumpkin seeds are not fattening and they help fight cholesterol!

 In fact phytosterols are extracted from pumpkin seeds, corn, soy beans etc, and added to processed foods like butter in order to cite them as “cholesterol lowering” foods.
 But aren’t you better off getting your phytosterols directly from a natural source like pumpkin seeds?

 So are pumpkin seeds fattening? – Not at all, but they definitely make a great option for a healthy evening snack.